shivathapaa/Nepali-Date-Picker/nepali-date-picker/core/Module.md

 knowing which calendar produced it.
 Use `toMonthCalendar` and `toNepaliMonthCalendar` to move between the two.

+# Package dev.shivathapaa.nepalidatepickerkmp.event

+Calendar-event SPI. `NepaliCalendarEvent` is one thing on one day, a public holiday, a festival, a programme or a meeting, and `closesOffices` says whether the institution is actually shut for it.
+`NepaliEventProvider` supplies them, `NepaliCalendarPolicy` pairs that list with the weekdays an institution never opens and answers `statusOf` / `eventsOn` / `eventsIn` / `monthStatus`, and the working-day helpers count by the same rule. `spanningDays` and `spanningThrough` expand something that runs longer than a day into the per-day entries the rest of the package reads.
+No event dataset ships with the library by design.

 # Package dev.shivathapaa.nepalidatepickerkmp.holiday

-Holiday SPI. `NepaliHolidayProvider` and the working-day helpers let a consumer plug in holiday data;
-no holiday dataset ships with the library by design.
+The 3.1.0 holiday names, deprecated.
+Typealiases onto the `event` package so existing imports keep resolving; an implementation of the old provider renames `holidays(year)` to `events(year)`.

 # Package dev.shivathapaa.nepalidatepickerkmp.annotations

-`ExperimentalNepaliDatePickerApi` — opt-in marker guarding APIs whose shape may still change.
+`ExperimentalNepaliDatePickerApi`, the opt-in marker guarding APIs whose shape may still change.

 # Package dev.shivathapaa.nepalidatepickerkmp.annotation

-Compose stability markers (`Immutable`, `Stable`) declared as optional expectations so `:core` can advertise Compose stability on Compose-capable targets without depending on Compose elsewhere.
+Compose stability markers (`Immutable`, `Stable`).
+They resolve to the Compose runtime annotations on Compose-capable targets and compile away everywhere else, so `:core` advertises stability without depending on Compose.